harshdeepsinghbasra100/SecureLink/README.md

 Intrusion Detection System

 # Technologies Used
-Java
+Java,
-Java Swing
+Java Swing,
-Socket Programming
+Socket Programming,
-AES Encryption
+AES Encryption.

 # How to Run